msbeethoven/tickle/README.md

 `HTML`, `CSS`, and `Javascript` were used to build this site's front end. `Mocha` was used a testing framework to test the truthiness of the functions that made up the parameters. _The actual logic being tested is in (src/logic.js) since `Mocha` does not have access to `document` (the browser) in the command line.

-To run tests, in the command line, run `npm test`
+To run tests, in the command line, run `npm test`.

 ## Notes